-CRWP and Cordova’s 7th graders have laid the groundwork for Odiak Watershed Restoration by officially documenting the aquatic system as supporting coho salmon in the State of Alaska’s Anadromous Waters Catalog.
+CRWP and Cordova’s 7th graders laid the groundwork for the Odiak Watershed Restoration by officially documenting the aquatic system as supporting coho salmon in the State of Alaska’s Anadromous Waters Catalog.
 They have also observed Dolly Varden, Cutthroat trout, Dusky Canada Geese, river otters, beavers and other organisms using this small aquatic habitat in the heart of Cordova.

 Native Plant Garden

 In the summer of 2012, CRWP worked with the City of Cordova to construct a native plant garden adjacent to the pond.
 The garden provides valuable educational opportunities for visitors to and residents of Cordova, and will also be used to generate seeds for re-vegetation projects where invasive plants have been removed or the ground has been disturbed.
 CRWP seeks volunteers annually to assist with garden maintenance and upkeep.
 Contact the office to sign up or for more information.

 CRWP and biologists from the Chugach National Forest have also set up an experiment to test treatments for eradicating Reed Canarygrass currently growing in the pond.
 This highly invasive plant has taken over stream channels in the Pacific Northwest, and it is our hope to identify an effective means for eradicating the plant so we can reduce the impact it has on local aquatic ecosystems, in particular the wetlands of the Copper River Delta.